yukas/traver/README.md

 blog, post = Traver.create_graph(blog: { posts: 1 })[:blog, :post]
 ```

+## Rails
+By default Traver loads factories from`test/factories.rb` or `spec/factories.rb` for rspec users.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.